|

 gospel complain that the biblical doctrine of justification by faith alone is

-faith resulted in acts of obedience.
-Romans 4:20·24 says: Yet he did not waver through unbelief
+resulted in acts of obedience.
+Romans 4:20·24 says: Yet he did not waver through unbelief regarding

 glory to God, being fully persuaded that God had power to do what He had promised.